rekkun1-xkx-me/py-kms/README.md

 ```

 Then, install the [Heroku toolbelt](https://toolbelt.heroku.com/).
-Create a Heroku app, set your ngrok token, and push:
+Create a Heroku app and push:

 ```sh-session
 $ heroku create